cube-js/cube/README.md

     * `progressCallback(ProgressResult)` - pass function to receive real time query execution progress.
 * `callback(err, ResultSet)` - result callback.
 If not passed `load()` will return promise.

+### QueryRenderer

+`<QueryRenderer />` React component takes a query, fetches the given query, and uses the render prop to render the resulting data.

+Properties:

+- `query`: analytic query.
+Learn more about it's format below.
+- `cubejsApi`: `CubejsApi` instance to use.
+- `render({ resultSet, error, loadingState })`: output of this function will be rendered by `QueryRenderer`.
+  - `resultSet`: A `resultSet` is an object containing data obtained from the query.
+If this object is not defined, it means that the data is still being fetched. `ResultSet` object provides a convient interface for data munipulation.
+  - `error`: Error will be defined if an error has occurred while fetching the query.
+  - `loadingState`: Provides information about the state of the query loading.

 ### ResultSet.rawData()

 Returns query result raw data returned from server in format